-- the purchase of land
+- purchase of land

-- wages

 - major capital expenditure

+- the covering of retrospective costs, other than for those incurred in 2021-22.

 - costs incurred in the preparation of a grant application or related documentation

-- subsidy of general ongoing administration of an organisation such as electricity, phone and rent

 - major construction/capital works

 - overseas travel

-- activities for which other Commonwealth, state, territory or local government bodies have primary responsibility.
+- activities for which other Commonwealth, state, territory, or local government bodies have primary responsibility.